vanmoortel/demeter-discord-bot/README.md

 All the configurations are explained below.
 Once you've done that, you have two choices.

 You can load the history of the Discord since a given date.
-`/reputation fetch-history start-date:31/01/2021` will delete all the rounds and re-generate them since that date.
-The users already created will keep their configuration.
+`/reputation fetch-history start-date:31/01/2021` will delete all the rounds, user reputations and config then re-generate them since that date.
 This can take several hours if there are many messages to fetch.

 You can use `/round start-first` if you want to start the first round now.